by Jeffrey Allen Mays

 But couldn’t it be both?
 Many YEC believers want to ask, Cannnot the Creation account be both theologically and scientifically accurate?
 My answer is, it could be but it is not.
 It doesn’t function that way.
 Why do we want to force it into modern categories?
 Does God so regard modern man’s science as to take special measures to entertain our scientific curiosities in inspired scripture?
 Was that the first thing on his mind when encountering the Israelite slaves?
 No. On the contrary, this reveals how scientifically over-committed YEC defenders are without realizing it.
 It is a hermeneutical mistake to bring modern scientific questions to the Bible seeking answers.

-I could go on about the use of anthropomorphism (for example, did God really need to rest?), the problems with light existing before the sun was created, the mixed use of the word ‘day’ to mean both a creation day and the period when it was light (the 12-hours of daylight), the significance of the seventh day, the prevalence of other creation stories in the ancient world, and numerous other matters.
+I could go on about the use of anthropomorphism (for example, did God really need to rest?), the problems with light existing before the sun was created, the mixed use of the word ‘day’ to mean both a creation day and the period when it was light (the 12-hours of daylight), the significance of the seventh day, the juxtaposition with other creation stories in the ancient world, and numerous other matters.

 The point is that Genesis 1 does not demand a young earth interpretation, and this opens the door to the harmonization of scripture and the modern geological timeline.
 The creation story of the Bible is not trying to give us actual geological times but is using the structure of one week as a story-telling device to convey concepts of theological and redemptive importance.

 If you allow a non-literal interpretation of Genesis 1, it will open the door to people making the Bible say anything they want.
 And then anything sinful man doesn’t like in the Bible can just be dismissed as “figurative.”

 There are many things wrong with this question.